Skip to content

 Membership fees

 With SuPer’s membership fee, you will receive a wide and diverse range of membership benefits, support with work-related issues, as well as the membership in the Super Unemployment Fund.
-SuPer body of representatives decides on membership fees once a year at at its autumn meeting.
+The SuPer union board decides on membership fees once a year at at its autumn meeting.

 To ensure the validity of SuPer’s member benefits please make sure that your membership fees are always up to date.